tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 and
 ```['Hello World \'d']``` as body

-Since rack do not care about the kind of rack object , we can do the same using class or an object
+Since rack do not care about the kind of rack object, we can do the same using class or an object

 ```ruby